 The Mount Sinai Hospital REB will review protocols for all research conducted at Mount Sinai Hospital as detailed in the Tri-Council Policy Statement 2.
-For protocols that do not qualify for an expedited review process carried out by the Chair, a fully detailed review will take place and the REB will meet in a face-to-face forum to review such proposals.
+For protocols that do not qualify for a delegated review process carried out by the Chair or delegate, a fully detailed review will take place and the REB will meet in a face-to-face forum to review such proposals.
 Decisions will be made by consensus: only in exceptional circumstances will decisions be made by majority vote at the discretion of the Chair.
-All documentation and communication will be through the REB Chair and office to investigators.
+All documentation and communication will be through the REB Chair and REB Office to investigators.
 Decisions by the REB will be communicated to the investigator by the REB based on the documentation and deliberations at the REB meeting.

-The Chair of the REB is mandated on behalf of the full REB to determine which research protocols qualify for expedited review, and to review, modify and approve such expedited protocols.
-Such protocols may include those which have received full ethics review by the University of Toronto Human Subjects Review Committee or one of the University of Toronto affiliated hospital REBs.
+The Chair of the REB is mandated on behalf of the full REB to determine which research protocols qualify for delegated review, and to review, modify and approve such delegated protocols.
+Such protocols may include those which have received full ethics review by one of the University of Toronto affiliated hospital REBs.
 On behalf of the full REB, the Chair of the REB is delegated the authority to review and approve amendments and monitor reports of serious adverse events.
-Finally, for protocols that have been reviewed by the full REB, the REB may delegate the responsibility to the Chair of the REB to assess responses from investigators to concerns raised by the REB and issue approval of further requests for modification to the investigators.
-All such actions of the Chair will be reported to the full REB at the next available opportunity.
+Finally, for protocols that have been reviewed by the full REB, the REB may delegate the responsibility to the Chair of the REB or delegate to assess responses from investigators to concerns raised by the REB and issue approval or further requests for modification to the investigators.
+All such actions will be reported to the full REB at the next available opportunity.